mihaiconstantin/bujo/docs/guide/syntax-highlighting.md

-**BuJo** can easily be extended upon request to support an arbitrary number of characters (i.e., including combinations of characters) as modifiers. **BuJo** provides flexibility with respect to where a supported modifier can be placed.
+**BuJo** can easily be extended upon request to support an arbitrary number of characters (i.e., including combinations of characters) as modifiers. **BuJo** provides flexibility for where a supported modifier can be placed.
 For example, all of the following are correctly identified and parsed as valid entries, as can be seen in the image below:

 ```markdown
 - [ ] !
 Represents a task